Matching Belt Capacity to Industrial Demand

 Specifying Industrial V-Belts

-When specifying industrial V-belts, match your compound to the environment (EPDM for general industrial, CR for fire-risk or oil-intermittent, NBR-blended for continuous oil exposure), select your profile based on horsepower requirements (classical for standard, narrow wedge for high power density), and choose raw-edge construction where maximum efficiency and heat dissipation are priorities.
+When specifying industrial V-belts, match your compound to the environment (CR/chloroprene for general industrial, CR for fire-risk or oil-intermittent, NBR-blended for continuous oil exposure), select your profile based on horsepower requirements (classical for standard, narrow wedge for high power density), and choose raw-edge construction where maximum efficiency and heat dissipation are priorities.

 For pulsating or shock-load applications, specify banded construction.
-For drives requiring precise speed ratios and no slip, consider timing belt options — but for pure friction-drive industrial power transmission, quality EPDM industrial V-belts cover the vast majority of heavy industrial requirements at a mid-market price point that undercuts premium brands without sacrificing the compound quality that determines belt life.
+For drives requiring precise speed ratios and no slip, consider timing belt options — but for pure friction-drive industrial power transmission, quality CR/chloroprene industrial V-belts cover the vast majority of heavy industrial requirements at a mid-market price point that undercuts premium brands without sacrificing the compound quality that determines belt life.